Important information

 Quarterly model results

-(All comments about model composite returns versus the benchmark are true on a gross and net-of-fees basis, unless otherwise noted.)
+All comments about model composite returns versus the benchmark are true on a gross and net-of-fees basis, unless otherwise noted.
+All results are for the quarter unless otherwise specified.

 Growth portfolios